 Despite the damage chocolate cysts do to ovaries, many women with them can conceive naturally.
 A 2015 study followed women with regular menstrual cycles and chocolate cysts on only one ovary.
 Researchers found 43 percent of them were able to become pregnant naturally.
 The women were followed for four years.

-In vitro fertilization (IVF) is another option if you have chocolate cysts and difficulty becoming pregnant. that women with these cysts have similar pregnancy, implantation, and delivery rates with IVF as women with tubal factor infertility.
+In vitro fertilization (IVF) is another option if you have chocolate cysts and difficulty becoming pregnant.

 Chocolate cysts are common in women with endometriosis.
 Symptoms can often be managed with medication.
 In some cases, the cysts will need to be removed.

 According to a 2006 study, about 30 percent of surgically removed chocolate cysts will return, especially if they were large or medically treated.
 Getting pregnant after surgery may lower the risk of recurrence.